Trip Hazards – Avoiding injuries

 Trip hazards are found around nearly every home.
-Most are overlooked but can be easily corrected.
-Even though most buyers have a homeowner’s insurance policy that covers many liabilities of trip and fall accidents, they should improve areas that are unsafe or that present a trip hazard.
+Most are overlooked but can be easily corrected, hopefully before anyone gets hurt.
+Even though most buyers have a homeowner’s insurance policy that covers many of the liabilities of trip and fall accidents, you should improve the areas that are unsafe or that present a trip hazard.

-If a buyer looks closely at their own home and at a number of their friends or neighbors homes, chances are they will spot trip hazards that they had not previously noticed.
+If you look closely at your own home and at a number of your friends’ or neighbors’ homes, chances are that you will spot trip hazards that had previously gone unnoticed.

 Examples of commonly found trip hazards around a home

-While there are many examples of trip hazards that are found around homes, here are few:
+While there are many examples of trip hazards that are found around homes, here are a few:

-1. Most common is uneven walk surfaces, such as cracked concrete drives, walks and patio areas where one side of the concrete has raised a little above the other side.
-Concrete that has been cracked and pushed up by tree roots will often create a trip hazard.
+1. The most common trip hazard is uneven walk surfaces, such as cracked concrete drives, walks, and patio areas where one side of the concrete has raised a little above the other side.
+Concrete that has been cracked and pushed up by tree roots will also often create a trip hazard.

 3. Patio covers that are supported by post with a steel base holding the bottom of supporting posts in place, may remain when the rest of the patio cover and posts have been removed.
-The steel post bases sticking up are a trip hazard.
-Cutting the base level with the concrete will alleviate this problem.
+The steel post’s bases sticking up are a major trip hazard.
+Cutting the base level with the concrete will easily alleviate this problem.